 - Allow you to eat comfortably again

-In Broken Arrow, OK, you can visit LakeCrest Dental for a pain-free root canal procedure.
+Visit LakeCrest Dental for a pain-free root canal procedure.
 To schedule an appointment with us, call 918-205-4492 today.
 We can often see emergency cases the same day.

 We prefer to save teeth whenever possible with restorative dental care.
-Root canal treatments can be used to keep a tooth in your mouth and preserve your smile.
+Root canal treatment can be used to keep a tooth in your mouth and preserve your smile.

 Many people are worried that getting a root canal could be painful.
 At LakeCrest Dental, we use local anesthesia and offer three levels of dental sedation.
-This can give you confidence that we can treat your tooth infection without any new pain.
+This will give you confidence that we can treat your tooth infection without any pain.

 Stop Living in Pain

 You never want to have an infected tooth.
-But if you do, the worst thing you can do is ignore it.
+But if you do have one, the worst thing you can do is ignore it.
 The pain can become so severe that it affects what you eat and interferes with your daily life.
 It also can lead to tooth loss and damage the underlying jawbone.

 There’s no reason to take chances with your smile or your oral health.
 You can end your pain and suffering by getting the treatment you need.
-For painless root canals in Broken Arrow, OK, schedule your appointment at LakeCrest Dental.
-You can call us at 918-205-4492.
+For painless root canals in Broken Arrow, schedule your appointment at LakeCrest Dental.
+Call us now at 918-205-4492.